MulletGoneViral/KoboDiscord/README.md

 2. Mess with the AutoIt scripts to change the x and y pos of the mouse to fit your screen size.
 Tip: the Autolt Window Info program shows your mouse coordinates.
 3. Run the webserver with python app.py
 4. Pray it runs
-5. Open <HostIP>:5000 on any browser in your local network (please add some security if you want to make it accessible from the intenet), and tada!
+5. Open HostIP:5000 on any browser in your local network, and tada!

 # Useage

 Click on the DM you want, they are listed in the order they apear on discord.
 Type message, send message, obsesivily hit refresh until you get a reply (IMPORTANT: Wait until it refreshes before pressing the button again, or messaging).

-Warning: if you text a DM that is not 1, that DM automaticaly becomes DM1, as it does on discord.
-It will not automatically change you to DM1, thats a feature for another day, so make sure you switch to DM1 before messaging again, otherwise you'll be messaging the wrong person.

 A full refresh refreshes all your DMs messages, not just the current one.
 This happens automaticallly if there are no reccords in the recived_messages folder.

+Updating status is pretty self explaititory.
+Note that if your profile is displaying anything like listening to spotify or playing... it will click in the wrong place and your status wont update.

 ![image](https://github.com/user-attachments/assets/b61c740b-fab8-444e-bf34-31b2905025d7)